 When you log into LittleBig Connection platform, you can already see on the left side of the homepage, an overview of the open RFPs published on the marketplace.

 You will be redirected to a new page, where you can search by keyword, ID, skill, position, or company name, according to the type of RFP you target.
 You may also add filters like location, start date, etc. by clicking on the icon and menu called All criteria.
-Finally, you can also filter the RFPs to display only the ones for which you are a preferred supplier, by activating the toggle button Show only RFP for which I am preferred.

 For every RFP, you will see individual cards containing a summary of some key information.

-If you have any questions relating to the RFP, you may publish a public message by clicking on the Questions/Answers tab, just below the RFP header.
+If you have any questions relating to the RFP, you may publish a public message by clicking in the Questions/Answers tab, just below the RFP header.
 These messages cannot be deleted once published and will be visible to all who access the RFP.

 Respond to an RFP

-- If the Client requires anonymity (a blue banner will be displayed at the top of the page), please do not write your Consultant's personal details in the sales pitch section.
+- If the Client requires anonymity (a banner will be displayed at the top of the page), please do not write your personal details in the sales pitch section.
 In that instance, personal data will be displayed in trigram form (e.g.: John Smith – JSM)

 - Client fee